phpmyadmin/phpmyadmin/doc/setup.rst

 tracking mechanism, :term:`PDF`-generation, :ref:`transformations`, :ref:`relations`
 etc.) you need to create a set of special tables.
-Those tables can be located in your own database, or in a central database for a multi-user installation (this database would then be accessed by the controluser, so no other user should have rights to it).
+Those tables can be located in your own database, or in a central database for a multi-user installation (this database would then be accessed by the :ref:`controluser`, so no other user should have rights to it).

 Zero configuration